Sasak people

 The Sasak people (Note: /ˈsɑːsɑːk/ SAH-sahk) (Dengan Sasaq, Sasak script: ᬲᬸᬓᬸᬲᬲᬓ᭄; Orang Sasak) or Sasaknese, mainly live on the island of Lombok, West Nusa Tenggara Province, Indonesia, numbering around 3.6 million (85% of Lombok's population).
-They are related to the Balinese in language and in ancestry and other ethnic groups on neighboring island Sumbawa.
-The people from the oldest community on the island are called Bayan.
+They are related to the Balinese in language and in ancestry, as well as to other ethnic groups on the neighboring island of Sumbawa.
+The Bayan people are a distinct part of the Sasak people, and are the oldest group on Lombok.